Validooo/FullStack-UserManagementApp-OpenApi-Springboot-Java-Vue/README.md

 <p>The project allows users to create contacts and manage them.
-It uses the OpenAPI generator to generate REST API classes in Java from a YAML file where the REST API endpoints are defined.
-The generated classes are then implemented with self-written classes (Controller, Service, Entity, Repository).
-The frontend is built with Vue and is a single-page application that comprises two routes (Userlist and AddEditUser).</p>
+It utilizes the OpenAPI Generator plugin to generate REST API classes in Java from a YAML file where the REST API endpoints are defined.
+The generated classes are subsequently implemented with self-written components (Controller, Service, Entity, Repository).
+We have employed Spring Boot to manage our dependencies, import the OpenAPI Generator plugin, and facilitate database generation.
+The frontend is constructed using Vue and is presented as a single-page application encompassing two routes (Userlist and AddEditUser).</p>

 <h2> Steps to follow: </h2>